Aariq/Aariq/README.md

 - 🔭 I’m currently working on an integral projection model (IPM) for a tropical understory plant
 - 🌱 I’m currently learning the [`ipmr` package](https://github.com/levisc8/ipmr)
 - 👯 I’m looking to collaborate on chemical ecology projects in need of data analysis and visualization
-- 🤔 I’m looking for help with best practices for simulating climate data for ecological forecasting
 - 🫖 I'm also a huge tea geek!

 --------------------